 Active Directory Database Size Monitoring: Building a Monitor

-The Active Directory (AD) database is, by far, the most important piece of AD.
+The Active Directory database is, by far, the most important piece of AD.
 After all, without the database, AD wouldn't be much good at all.
-AD needs to be up and active 24 hours a day.
-It's being depended on for many different services.
+Where is the Active Directory database?
+Where is the ntds.dit location?
+And how to o you monitor the database?
+You'll learn the answer to these questions in this tutorial!

 How to Manage and Automate AWS EC2 Snapshots with PowerShell